Toyota bZ4X review: solid EV SUV let down by poor range

 - 1Verdict - currently readingThe Toyota bZ4X is a capable, all-electric family car that impresses across the board, although some will find it expensive to buy

-- 3Range, charging and running costsRapid charging ability is a welcome feature, but insurance costs are likely to be expensive
+- 3Range, charging and running costsRapid charging ability is a welcome feature, but insurance costs for the Toyota bZ4X are likely to be expensive